RamchandaniSahil/odin-recipes/README.md

 # odin-recipes
-This is First Project of The Odin Project Foundations Curriculum
+This is First Project of The Odin Project Foundations Curriculum.